 Completion of the MS program requires a minimum of 30 approved graduate credits (10 courses).
 To provide a common background in the fundamentals of information sciences and technology, all students are required to complete four core courses.
 In addition to the core courses, students must choose a concentration within the program by taking six courses from one of the concentration areas listed below.

-Students interested in the PhD in IT program must pursue the Cyber Security, Data Analytics and Intelligence Methods, Cyber-Human Systems, or Machine Learning Engineering concentrations.
+Students interested in the PhD in IT program must pursue the Cyber Security, Data Analytics and Intelligence Methods, Human-Computer Interaction, or Machine Learning Engineering concentrations.
 They are required to meet with an advisor before applying to the program.
 In addition, students must take AIT 602 and one of the following courses: AIT 699, AIT 799, or AIT 796, while they are completing their MS AIT degree.

 Students in all concentrations may take other CEC graduate-level courses not listed below as part of their MS technical electives subject to prior advisor approval.